 Prozac has a long list of potential side effects, including nausea, headaches, and diarrhea.
 It is important to remember, though, that not everyone will notice these changes, and other people will decide the benefits of Prozac outweigh the problems.

-The length of time it takes for Prozac to work and how Prozac makes you feel varies on the individual.
+The length of time it takes for Prozac to work and what Prozac feels like when it starts working varies on the individual.
 Some side effects will present soon after your first dose, while others may take more time to emerge.
 If side effects do appear, many of them will gradually disappear as your body adjusts to the medication.14

 The ability to tolerate the side effects of Prozac will be an individual decision.
 People should always consider the risks of taking vs. not taking the medication.